 The only circumstances that a placement can be terminated without being failed are:

 - When a student completes the extenuating circumstances process and the details are ratified by the University Academic board.

 - When a school terminates a placement for reasons outside the schools control e.g. Ofsted visit, staff sickness.

 When a placement is terminated for the above reasons the student will be offered a deferred placement in the following academic year.

-Further guidance for schools and students can be found in the Cause for Concern document, under the section 'Should a student be removed from a school?'.
+Further guidance for schools and students can be found in the Need For Intervention document (Intervention Plan Guidance and-Forms), under the section 'Should a student be removed from a school?'.

-When a placement is terminated, a Termination of Placement form must be completed and returned to the University.
+When a placement is terminated, a Termination of Placement form must be completed by the University Partnership Tutor or Supervising Teacher in the first place and returned to the University.
 When a student declines to sign the form or leaves school at short notice the circumstances should be recorded on the form.